European firms get 'crumbs' from China's Belt and Road: business group

 The EU needed to allow its own companies to scale up by reviewing its competition law, it said.
 The EU’s own infrastructure initiative, the “Connectivity Strategy,” should also be prioritized as a “credible alternative” to the BRI.

-The Chinese foreign ministry did not immediately respond to a request for comment.

-Reporting by Gabriel Crossley; Editing by Stephen Coates
+Reporting by Gabriel Crossley; Editing by Stephen Coates and Catherine Evans